purplepers0n/subtitles/README.md

 This allows JO1's YouTube videos to be viewed with English subtitles, while counting the views directly to the original official video!

-## GITHUB
+## Original Repository source

 [http://github.com/siloor/youtube.external.subtitle](http://github.com/siloor/youtube.external.subtitle)

-Please, don't forget to star the repository if you like (and use) the script.
-This will let me know how many users it has and then how to proceed with further development.
+Please visit this link for the original repository and more details of its usage.

 ## Making subtitles